jehovahsays/manual/README.md

 # manual
 <br>
-unfinished still working on the loggers<br>
+speech utterance from back end and front end added unfinished still working on the loggers<br>
 these loggers write real-time user input data to pages<br>
 the loggers usually break because of human developer errors<br>